joedolson/wp-accessibility/readme.txt

 == Changelog ==

-= 1.4.2 =
+= 1.4.1 =

+* Bug fix: warning thrown if current theme does not have any tags.
-* Change: Use image to mark 'needs alt', for easier deletion. [todo]
+* Change: Use image to show 'needs alt', for easier deletion.
 * Fix: text_direction deprecated in bloginfo
 * Language updates: Spanish, Polish

-= 1.4.1 =

-* Bug fix: warning thrown if current theme does not have any tags.

 = 1.4.0 =